- Apply to UW

 - Current Students

-Wyoming high school students participating in three University of Wyoming college preparatory programs are the recipients of Daniels Fund Scholarships, a prestigious award that covers full college costs not met through other types of financial aid.
+Wyoming high school students participating in two University of Wyoming college preparatory programs have received Daniels Fund scholarships.

-The Daniels Fund awards scholarships to promising students from limited-income families who "demonstrate strength of character, a well-rounded personality and a record of accomplishment in giving back to the community."
+The scholarships were awarded to 10 students in the GEAR UP Wyoming program and two students in the Upward Bound/Math Science Initiative Project (UB/MSIP) programs.
+The Daniels Fund awards scholarships to promising students with financial need who "demonstrate strength of character, a well-rounded personality and a record of accomplishment in giving back to the community."

 GEAR UP Wyoming is an educational assistance program that prepares income-eligible Wyoming students for success in higher education.
-The program is funded 50 percent through a grant from the U.S. Department of Education totaling $3.5 million annually with an additional $3.5 million provided by in-kind and scholarship contributions from Wyoming's community colleges, UW and the Wyoming Department of Education.
+The program is funded 50 percent through a grant from the U.S. Department of Education totaling $3.5 million annually with an additional $3.5 million provided by in-kind and scholarship contributions from Wyoming's community colleges, the University of Wyoming and the Wyoming Department of Education.

-The UW Upward Bound and Math Science Initiative Project programs also are federally-funded programs serving Wyoming high school students who are limited-income and potential first generation college students by providing academic, social, cultural and career enrichments that prepare students to succeed in higher education.
+UW's Upward Bound/Math Science Initiative Project programs are also federally-funded, serving Wyoming high school students who are limited-income and potential first-generation college students.
+Services include academic, social, cultural and career enrichments that prepare students to succeed in higher education.

 For more information on student eligibility or local program availability, contact Pilar Flores, director, Student Educational Opportunity, at (307) 766-6189, TTY (307) 766-3073, or email@example.com.